-The word "foreign" (nowhere appears) in the statutory grant of authority, though the CLA has always regarded its mission as limited to matters related to foreign intelligence.
-Other apparent statutory ambiguit), although not posing problems in practice, here troubled members of the public who read the statute without having the benefit of the legislative history and instructions-of-the National Security the instructions to the CIA from Council.
+Among the statutory provisions are those which it has always been understood that the LIA's mission is protecting freedom of speech, of the press, and of peaceable assembly; and the Fourth Amendment, prohibiting unreasonable searches and seizures.
+Specific statutes also limit such activities as electronic eavesdropping and interception of the mails.
+The precise scope of many of these statutory and constant visions is not easily stated.
+The National Security Act in particular visions is not easily stated.
+The National Security Act in particular visions in order to provide flexibility for the CIA The precise scope of many of these statutory and constitutional prowas drafted in broad terms in order to provide flexibility for the CIA to adapt to changing intelligence needs.
+Such critical phrases as "internal security functions" are left undefined.
+The meaning of the Director's responsibility to protect intelligence sources and methods from unauthorized disclosure has also been a subject to dispute.
+The word "foreign" nowhere appears in the statutory grant of authority, though the CLA has always regarded its mission as limited to matters related to foreign intelligence.
+Other apparent statutory ambiguiths, although not posing problems in practice, have troubled members of the public who read the statute without having the benefit of the legislative history and instructions of the National Security the instructions to the Council.
 Conclusions The evidence within the scope of this inquiry does not indicate that fundamental rewriting of the National Security Act is either necessary or appropriate.
 The evidence does demonstrate the need for some statutory clarification of the role and function of the Agency.
 Ambiguities have been partially responsible for some, though not all, of the Agency's deviations within the United States from its assigned mission.
 In some cases, reasonable persons will differ as to the lawfulness of the activity; in others, the absence of clear guidelines as to its authority deprived the Agency of a means of resisting pressures to engage in activities which now appear to us improper.
 Greater public awareness of the limits of the CIA's domestic authority would do much to reassure the American people.
-The requisite clarification can best be accomplished (a) through specific amendment clarifying the National Security Act provision which delineates the permissible scope of CIA activities, as set forth in Recommendation 1, and (b) through issuance of an Executive Order further limiting domestic activities of the CIA, as set forth in Recommendation (1) Recommendation 2.
+The requisite clarification can best be accomplished (a) through specific amendment clarifying the National Security Act provision which delineates the permissible scope of CIA activities, as set forth in Recommendation 1, and (b) through issuance of an Executive Order further limiting domestic activities of the CIA, as set forth in Recommendation 2.
+Recommendation (1)